karlfindhansen/MLOps_Jan2025/reports/README.md

 >
 > Answer:

-We used a variety of tools like Hydra for configuration, DVC for data, and Weights & Biases for logging.
+- We used a variety of tools like Hydra for configuration, DVC for data, and Weights & Biases for logging.
 It was challenging to make these tools work well together.
 For example, configuring DVC to handle large datasets while syncing with GitHub Actions was difficult.
 To overcome this, we had to do research, read documentation, and learn how to add the needed dependencies in the training pipeline configurations.

-Most group members were new to using Docker, it therefor required some effort from all of us, to get used to the framework.
+- Most group members were new to using Docker, it therefor required some effort from all of us, to get used to the framework.
 This has been a good learning experience.

+- Using the Dockerized FastAPI backend to Google Cloud also posed a challenge.
+All group members had worked on Google cloud before, but we are not super routined.
+Setting up the Google Cloud SDK and configuring the container registry was challenging.
+We overcame this by working through the Google Cloud documentation and helpfull googeling.

+- Debugging errors during model training and inference was (of course) also a challenge.
+Bugs often appeared when we were running experiments on different systems.
+To overcome the challenges and fix the bugs, we wrote unit testing and logging to identify the issues.

 ### Question 31